Double Room - $2,260 (member); $2,490 (nonmember)

 Presenter: Erin DeStefanis, Director, Professional Development, NACE

 Like many practitioners, you may find yourself faced with increasing demands and deliverables.
 The key to meeting those demands is through strategic management and planning.
 Attendees will explore the strategic planning process and develop an understanding of core components necessary to increase organizational effectiveness and success using a collaborative leadership approach.
-Attendees will develop a strategic framework that will identify current organizational issues including barriers to the process and learn methods to overcome obstacles.
+Attendees will develop a strategic framework that will identify current organizational issues, including barriers to the process, and learn methods to overcome obstacles.

 Following this session, you will be able to:

 Current and future trends in higher education require career services directors to exhibit transformative and impactful leadership skills beyond the day-to-day operational management activities.
-Tomorrow’s career services leaders are expected to articulate a vision for the future of their program, design a strategic roadmap for their campus community, activate internal team and external networks and resources around a common purpose, scale-up efforts and maximize engagement through innovative technology and data integration, and use creative branding and communication methods to communicate the story of their program successes and challenges to their various stakeholders.
-Using the tenants of transformative leadership and design thinking as a backdrop, this interactive course will focus on building the essential knowledge and skills to lead future paradigms of college career services.
+Tomorrow’s career services leaders are expected to articulate a vision for the future of their program, design a strategic roadmap for their campus community, activate internal teams and external networks and resources around a common purpose, scale-up efforts and maximize engagement through innovative technology and data integration, and use creative branding and communication methods to communicate the story of their program successes and challenges to their various stakeholders.
+Using the tenets of transformative leadership and design thinking as a backdrop, this interactive course will focus on building the essential knowledge and skills to lead future paradigms of college career services.

 Practitioner consideration and understanding of myriad ethical and legal issues is vital for successful career center management, particularly in policy development and implementation.
-This session will consider key ethical issues in professional practices and related NACE resource and case studies will be presented for policy development exercises.
+This session will consider key ethical issues in professional practices, and related NACE resource and case studies will be presented for policy development exercises.